-Millikin University is a private, religious school in a suburban setting in Decatur, Illinois.
-Millikin University was founded in 1901 and now enrolls around 1,982 students a year, including 1,875 undergrads.
-Millikin University offers on-campus housing for up to 1,122 students.
+Millikin University is a private, religious school in the suburban setting of Decatur, Illinois.
+Millikin University was founded in 1901 and the school enrolls around 1,906 students per year, which includes 1,812 undergrad students.
+Millikin University ensures housing for up to 1,122 students.
 The majority of students live on campus, and first year-students are required to live in campus housing.
 On the weekends, about 75% of students stay on-campus and participate in campus events and social life.

 Interested in journalism or communications?
 Millikin University students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

-Thinking of pledging?
-Millikin University has fraternities and sororities.
+Interested in joining a fraternity or sorority?
+Millikin University has both fraternities and sororities.

 Planning to play sports?
 Millikin University has many options for athletes.
 See them all and learn more about life at Millikin University on the Student Life page.

-Let's take a look at all of these areas to get a clearer idea of what Millikin University offers and if it could be the right college for you.
+Let's take a look at these areas to get a clearer sense of what Millikin University offers and if it could be a good fit for you.

-Out of all the first-year, full-time undergrads who start at Millikin University, around 70% return for the next year.
-Millikin University's six-year graduation rate for undergrads is 53%.
-Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.
+Approximately 70% of first-year, full-time undergrads who start at Millikin Universityreturn for the next year.
+Around 55% of students who started at Millikin University earn their Bachelor's degrees within six years.
+The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

-Graduates in the class of 2021 had an average of $33,103 in student loans per borrower.
+In 2020, students graduated with an average of $33,408 in student loans for each student with debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 Some financial aid is awarded on a first-come, first-served basis, so fill out the FAFSA as soon as you can.
 Visit the FAFSA website to apply for student aid.
 Remember, the first F in FAFSA stands for FREE!
 No one should ever pay to fill out the FREE Application for Federal Student Aid, (FAFSA), so don't give your money (or info!) to any website that claim you do.